Mausoleum of Theodoric

 The Mausoleum of Theodoric (Mausoleo di Teodorico) is an ancient monument just outside Ravenna, Italy.
-It was built in 520 AD by Theodoric the Great, king of the Ostrogoths, as his future tomb.
+It was built in AD 520 by Theodoric the Great, king of the Ostrogoths, as his future tomb.

 Description

-The mausoleum's current structure consists of two decagonal orders, one above the other made of Istrian stone, sourced from a quarry approximately 400 km away by land journey.
+The mausoleum's current structure consists of two decagonal orders, one above the other, made of Istrian stone sourced from a quarry approximately 400 km away by land journey.
 The mausoleum's roof consists of a single carved stone 10 m in diameter weighing 230 tonnes.
 A niche leads down to a room that was probably a chapel for funeral liturgies; an external stair leads to the upper floor.
 Located in the centre of the upper floor is a fragmentary ancient Roman porphyry tub, likely from a bath complex, in which Theodoric was buried.
 His remains were removed during Byzantine rule, when the mausoleum was turned into a Christian oratory.
 In the late 19th century, silting from a nearby rivulet that had partly submerged the mausoleum was drained and excavated.